jaisondavid-m/hackathon-project/README.md

 ### For Faculty Staff
 1. **Start Session**: Select the class hour on the dashboard.
 2. **Display Code**: The system displays a unique, secure OTP code alongside a solid black QR Code.
-3. **Automatic Expiry**: The code remains active for 5 minutes and then deactivates.
+3. **Automatic Expiry**: The code remains active for the configured period and then deactivates.

 ### For Students
 1. **Scan QR Code**: Open the console on a mobile browser and scan the classroom QR code.